dolittle-obsolete/Learning/Documentation/tutorial/setup.md

 ---
-title: Get started with Dolittle
+title: Setup
-description: Create a banking web app with Dolittle
+description: Initial Dolittle setup
 keywords: Learning, Quickstart, CLI, Tools
 author: Joel Hoisko
-weight: 20
+weight: 1
 ---

-# Getting started with Dolittle
+# Get started with Dolittle

 This tutorial teaches the basics of using Dolittle to create a web-application.